hayatoutahar/hayatoutahar/README.md

 # Hayat Outahar

-I work on digital sovereignty, technological governance, and ethical innovation.
+I work on digital sovereignty, technological governance and ethical innovation.
-My focus is the strategic use of emerging technologies to strengthen autonomy, accountability, and public trust.
+My focus is the strategic use of emerging technologies to strengthen autonomy, accountability and public trust.

 ## Focus areas
 - Digital sovereignty and geopolitical dependencies in the digital space
 - Governance models for complex technological systems (public, private, hybrid)
-- Responsible AI, accountability, and institutional resilience
+- Responsible AI, accountability and institutional resilience
 - Blockchain and distributed infrastructures for transparency and coordination
 - Civic and public-interest innovation, with a pragmatic approach